DM8tyProgrammer/ramsey/README.md

 [amount of satisfaction from eating dish 1][time taken for dish 1] [amount of satisfaction from dish 2][time taken for dish 2]
 ```

+## Solution

+Essentially, this is 0-1 Knapsack Problem.